-If you experience computer problems, perform these troubleshooting steps in the order provided until the problem is resolved:
+If you experience computer problems, perform these troubleshooting steps in the sequence provided until the problem is resolved:

-1. Refer to "Quick troubleshooting," the next section in this chapter.

-- 2. Access Web site links and additional information about the computer through Help and Support.
-Click Start, and then click Help and Support. - 3.
-Contact technical support: - a.
-Open your Web browser, and then click Start. - b.
-Click Help and Support, and then click Contact support to start a chat session with a support specialist.
+- 1. Refer to "Quick troubleshooting," the next section in this chapter. - 2.
+Access Web site links and additional information about the computer through Help and Support.
+Click Start, and then click Help and Support.